PriestTheBeast/SimpleGUIBuilder/README.md

 ## Installation

-There is none :) just download the file and run it.
+There is none :) just download the file from a release and run it.
+Don't download from anywhere else (should it appear somewhere else it's not mine).

+Exec made with pyinstaller

 ## About